Sticky space

 More Ideas for Direct Sale Fundraisers

-It’s important to confirm that no one else is selling your product simultaneously.
+Confirming that no one else is selling your product simultaneously is important.
 Many schools require groups to sign up for a specific selling period.
 This protects buyers from being inundated with fundraisers and prevents product redundancy.

-Remember that the cheapest selling product won’t necessarily bring in the highest profit.
-For example, you’ll have to sell a lot more lollipops to bring in the same profit as discount cards.
+Remember that the cheapest-selling product won’t necessarily generate the highest profit.
+For example, you’ll have to sell many more lollipops to bring in the same profit as discount cards.

-Pro Tip: Offer an incentive or special privilege to the first seller to turn 100% of their money.
+Pro Tip: Offer the first seller an incentive or special privilege to turn 100% of their money.

 Your goal is to create a sense of urgency and get your sellers to turn in their money as quickly as possible.
 There are ways that you can do that.